gem/global_exposure_model/README.md

 * Non-commercial (you may not use the material for commercial purposes)
 * ShareAlike (derivatives created must be made available under the same license as the original)

+If your use case deviates from the requirements of the offered license, but still want to explore the use of the data, please contact us at license@globalquakemodel.org

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/
 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-Any deviation from these terms incur in license infringement.
-For commercial use of the data contained within this work, a specific license agreement must be made tailored to your use case, in such instance please contact GEM at product@globalquakemodel.org
+Any deviation from these terms incurs license infringement.
+For commercial use of the data contained within this work, a specific license agreement must be made tailored to your use case, in such instance please contact GEM at product@globalquakemodel.org.

 # 🤔 Frequently asked questions